 Further missed appointments may result in your removal from the list.

-Our priority is to ensure that all of our patients receive the best service that is possible.
-We provide feedback forms in reception, please feel free to request one at any time.
-Just complete the form and return to reception.
+Our priority is to ensure that all our patients receive the best service that is possible.
+We provide comment forms which are located in reception, please feel free to request one at any time.
+Complete the form in your own time and return to reception.

 All GP practices are required to declare the mean earnings (eg average pay) for GP’s working to deliver NHS services to patients at each practice.

 The average pay for GP’s working at The Arch Medical Practice in the last financial year was £78,512 before tax and national insurance.
 This is for 5 full time GP’s, 3 part time GP’s and 3 locum GP’s who worked in the practice for more than 6 months.